what is anchor text?

 Search AppearanceCan help you get featured snippets and rich results.

 Want to dive deeper into on-page SEO?
-Check out our articles on heading tags for SEO, meta descriptions for SEO, and what are meta tags for SEO.
+Check out our articles on heading tags for SEO, , and what are meta tags for SEO.
 These tips can supercharge your SEO game and boost your site’s search performance.

 Types of Anchor Text